 Emergency food help

 You may find yourself in a situation where you are unable to feed yourself and family.
 Basingstoke Foodbank may be able to assist you by providing emergency food supplies.
-Further details and how to apply can be found at www.basingstoke.foodbank.org.uk.
+For details and how you can apply go to Basingstoke Foodbank website.

 Council tax help

 Council tax bills are issued to every domestic property within the borough.

 Depending on your circumstances you may be entitled to a reduction in your annual charge.
 In addition to council tax support, you may be entitled to a discount based on the make-up of your household.